5+ - 5+

 Also: 2Ma - 3mi shows 6+ card minor weak also denies Major support

 Remember in BETA that any response in a new suit bid without jump is to be considered forcing for 1 round.
-[This is BETA's change of suit rule enforced as we have long abandoned the classical rebid 'reversing values'].
-Paired with this is the usage of BETA's Forcing Negative Double which we can use freely in our auctions -
+[This is BETA's change of suit rule is enforced as we have long abandoned the classical rebid 'reversing values'].
+Paired with this is the usage of BETA's Forcing Negative Double which we can use freely in our auctions - often asking in the unbid suits.

 Arrival routes by means of o'calls